christopherpoole/linac/README.md

+# How to install
+A draft step by step installation guide can be found [here](https://docs.google.com/document/d/1C7NnQnLXT3J0htc3Dydl5AKgCg1zmKH_7tMMMPN-YvQ/edit?usp=sharing).
+Eventually I will turn this into an installer script, but for now you need to copy and paste commands into terminal.
+It assumes a fresh [Ubuntu 14.04 64bit LTS](http://www.ubuntu.com/download/desktop/thank-you?version=14.04.1&architecture=amd64) installed within [virtual box](https://www.virtualbox.org/wiki/Downloads).

 # Current problem

 At the moment there is a problem with asymmetry when "applicator like" GEANT4 shapes are entered into the beam.
 A simplification of the geometry that replicated the issue is given [here](https://github.com/SimonBiggs/linac/blob/master/machine/asymmetricProblem.yaml).
 An overview of the distributions scored as a result of this geometry can be seen [here](http://nbviewer.ipython.org/github/SimonBiggs/linac/blob/master/figures.ipynb).